daniel-j-h/daniel-j-h.github.io-sources/content/post/distributed-search-nanomsg-bond.md

 Results>
 ```

 No results.
 Right, we do not have any search service running.
-Let's spin them up:
+Let's spin up a few:

     ./WebSearch
     ./VideoSearch